L-Cafe/L-Cafe.github.io/_pages/about.md

 If you have a job offer, please use the links to the left of this page to contact me on your preferred communication method and request my CV.

 I'm L1Cafe.
-I'm a Higher Technician Cross-Platform Application Developer.
+I'm a Higher Technician in Multi-Platform Applications Development.
 Currently studying Computer Science & Engineering at [URJC](http://www.urjc.es/), a Spanish university located in Madrid.

-I consider myself a passionate and creative individual, I’m always looking forward to learn more and better ways to do things, I love challenges.
+I consider myself a passionate and creative individual, I thrive in highly competitive and intellectually demanding environments.

 My native country is Spain, so my primary language is Spanish.
 I can also speak and write (British) English fluently, and I'm currently learning Chinese.